 - 1. Turn off cell phones and pagers upon entering the classroom.
 Do not check messages or send text messages during class.
-If you are seen using a cell phone during class, you will be asked to leave.
 If you are seen using a cell phone during a test, I will assume that you are using it to cheat. - 2.
-Do not eat or smoke in the classroom. - 3.
-Do not bring guests, including children, to class. - 4.
-Come to class on time. - 5.
+Come to class on time. - 3.
 Be prepared to start class at the scheduled time.
-Have all necessary items ready. - 6.
+Have all necessary items ready. - 4.
 Do not ask to leave class early.
-Schedule any appointments at times that do not conflict with classroom time.

-- 7. Calculator use is permitted and encouraged on all homework assignments and tests.
-Cell phones are not allowed to be used as calculators. - 8.
+Schedule any appointments at times that do not conflict with classroom time. - 5.
+Calculator use is permitted and encouraged on all homework assignments and tests.
+Cell phones are not allowed to be used as calculators. - 6.
 Be sure to show all work on homework assignments and tests.
-No partial credit can be given if no work is shown. - 9.
-Homework may be collected and graded at the discretion of the instructor.
+No partial credit can be given if no work is shown.

+- 7. Homework may be collected and graded at the discretion of the instructor.
 Homework must be turned in at the time when it is requested.
-No late homework will be accepted. - 10.
+No late homework will be accepted. - 8.
 Cheating and plagiarism are not tolerated.
-If it is established that a violation has occurred, the penalty will be a zero on the test, examination, or paper in question. - 11.
+If it is established that a violation has occurred, the penalty will be a zero on the test, examination, or paper in question. - 9.
 It is the responsibility of the individual student to inform the faculty member of any clinically diagnosed learning disability or other limiting disability that might in some way hinder the student's progress in this class.
 Reasonable accommodations are available upon request.